Flash Facts: USMLE Flashcard Resource Reviews

 - It is made by the same company that produces First Aid, so ties directly into the book!
 This includes shots of the book’s charts and diagrams

-- The subdivisions of decks exactly matches UWorld question subdivisions, which makes it very easy to match this resource with your studying
+- The subdivisions of decks exactly match UWorld question subdivisions, which makes it very easy to match this resource with your studying

 - Can make your own decks customized by topic area (so more general or more specific)